Going to Graduate School: Is it a good idea? How do you pay for it?

 The government sees a grad student as independent.

 Even if mom and dad are still going to be paying part of the grad school bill, the student is now considered independent.
 This means that financial aid filings no longer take the parents’ finances into account.
 (Yes, you still need to be friends with the FAFSA.)
-The FAFSA will now focus on the financial numbers (tax filings, savings, etc.) of the student and a spouse if the student is married.
+The FAFSA will now focus on the financial numbers (tax filings, savings, etc.) of the adult student and a spouse if the student is married.

 Pell Grants for financial need are not available for graduate school (except in the case of postsecondary teaching certificate students).
 Some state aid may be available, but most federal aid comes in the form of loans.
 While we don’t see loans as “aid” (you have to pay it back!), federal loans are qualified as “aid.”